farooq8fox/Gaussian_distribution_from_Scratch/README.md

 # Plot Gaussian distributions
-Just some code to plot gaussian distributions.
-Checkout if you like them Smooth bell curves.
+Checkout if you like them Smooth bell curves and how to plot them.